BlueByteSystemsInc/Blue-Byte-Systems-Inc-Help-Center/src/pdm2excelinstalling.md

 # Installation

 This section contains information about installing the PDM add-in using the binaries or the CEX file available in your Blue Byte Systems Inc. account downloads section.

 #### Where to Find and Download the CEX File

-PDM Convert Task Extended is packaged as a CEX file.
+PDM2Excel is packaged as a CEX file.
 You can download it as follows:

-1. **Order Confirmation Email**: If you purchased PDM Convert Task Extended through our website, the order confirmation email contains both the download link to the CEX file and a valid license key.
+1. **Order Confirmation Email**: If you purchased PDM2Excel through our website, the order confirmation email contains both the download link to the CEX file and a valid license key.
 2. **Blue Byte Account**: Log into your Blue Byte account **[here](https://bluebyte.biz/my-account/)** and navigate to the **downloads** section.

 #### Downloading